 Illinois law treats violent crime cases as public-safety priorities.
 This often leads to aggressive bond terms, requests for long prison sentences, and enhancement filings whenever possible.

 Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
-The earlier a violent crimes lawyer in Chester, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.
+Getting a violent crimes lawyer in Chester, IL involved early increases your chances of protecting your rights and securing the best possible result.

-Examples Violent Crime Charges We Defense in Chester, IL
+Examples of Violent Crime Charges We Defend in Chester, IL

 - Assault and Aggravated Assault: placing another person in immediate fear of being harmed.
 Becomes aggravated with a weapon, certain locations, or protected victims.